-(i) The consolidated entity has various royalty commitments in relation to tenements acquired in the Kookynie and Yundamindera area.
+- (i) The consolidated entity has various royalty commitments in relation to tenements acquired in the Kookynie and Yundamindra area.
 These commitments vary.
-Based on average grades and the budgeted areas to be mined, the Directors consider that royalties payable for the next 2-3 years will be insignificant.
+Based on average grades and the budgeted areas to be mined, the Directors consider that royalties payable for the next 2-3 years will be insignificant. - (ii) In order to maintain current contractual rights concerning its mineral projects, the Group has certain commitments to meet minimum expenditure requirements on the mineral exploration assets in which it has an interest. - (iii) If the Group decides to relinquish certain leases and/or does not meet these obligations, assets recognised in the balance sheet may require review to determine the appropriateness of carrying values.
+The sale, transfer, or farm-out of exploration rights to third parties will reduce or extinguish these obligations.